nithin-sai-k/import-export-for-nsx/README.md

 You can use local mode to authenticate directly against the NSX-T manager in VMware Cloud on AWS.
 If you have any other NSX-T deployment, you *must* use local mode.
 If you use local mode, you can fill in the `srcNSXmgrURL`, `srcNSXmgrUsername`, `srcNSXmgrPassword` fields in `vcenter.ini`.
 If you do not want credentials persisted in plaintext, you can use the methods shown below.

 > Note: You must use the *private* URL for direct NSX manager access with local mode.
-The URL can be found under the `Access NSX Manager via internal network (Private) section of the NSX Information tab in VMware Cloud on AWS.
-The URL will be in the following format: https://nsxmanager.sddc-1.2.3.4.vmwarevmc.com.
 Local mode will not work if you use the public NSX URL.
+The private URL can be found under the `Access NSX Manager via internal network (Private)` section of the NSX Information tab in VMware Cloud on AWS.
+The URL will be in the following format: `https://nsxmanager.sddc-1.2.3.4.vmwarevmc.com`.
+Do not include any of the subdirectory paths, webpage names, or query strings - use only the URL including `https://`.

 Local mode supports environment variables `EXP_srcNSXmgrURL`, `EXP_srcNSXmgrUsername`, and `EXP_srcNSXmgrPassword`.
 If you set these environment variables, you do not need to save these values in `vcenter.ini`.